-- (a) Any out-of-class assignment exceeding sixty (60)60 consecutive workdays in a fiscal year shall be subject to the following: - (i) requires the employee's Wwritten consent by the employee's Human Resources will place the consent document in the employee's personnel file and provide a copy of such notice will be provided to Human Resources and to the Association; - (ii) Placement of the written consent in the employee's personnel file; - (iii) The employee whose name appears on an eligibility list referred by Human Resources for appointment shall be given due consideration for promotions when such opportunities occur in the same department as that in which the out-of-class assignment occurred; - (biv) Any employee who is promoted while working out-of-class in accordance with this Article for six (6)-months or more shall receive at the time-of-any promotion be assigned to the next-highest grade/step with an hourly pay rate immediately above the sum of the employee's existing hourly pay rate and the placement in the new range above the out-of-class differentialessignment.
+- (a) Any out-of-class assignment exceeding 60 consecutive workdays in a fiscal year requires the employee's written consent.
+Human Resources will place the consent document in the employee's personnel file and provide a copy to the Association. - (b) Any employee who is promoted while working out-of-class in accordance with this Article for six months or more shall be assigned to the grade/step with an hourly pay rate immediately above the sum of the employee's existing hourly pay rate and the out-of-class differential.